 Greetings,

-Regis and I are so excited to be your Grand Guardian and Associate Guardian this year.
-You all are the reason we are here and help our order grow and prosper.
+Regis and I are so excited to serve as your Grand Guardian and Associate Grand Guardian this year.
+You all are the reason we are here, and we look forward to helping our Order grow and prosper.

-This year, we would like to have each Bethel perform a ceremony at our Grand Visits (Initiation, Majority ceremony, etc).
-Also, check out out Book of Ceremonies as there are so many more then what is mentioned.
+This year, we would like to have each Bethel perform a ceremony at our Grand Visits (Membership, Majority, etc. - check out our Book of Ceremonies as there are so many to choose from).
 Let us know what you are planning to do so we can properly prepare.
-Whatever ceremony you choose, we ask for you to memorize the parts.
-Do not let this intimidate you, lets have fun.
-Also, we know the new ritual is still a learning curve for all, but do your best, as we are here to celebrate you and the amazing work you all do.
+Whatever ceremony you choose, we ask you to memorize the parts.
+Do not let this intimidate you!
+We know the new ritual is still a learning curve for all but we know you will do your best and have fun.
+We are here to celebrate you and the amazing work you all do.

-Also, a goal of ours is to try each month to have a fun event (game night, bowling, movie night, etc), and invite friends to come to help promote our organization.
-Have one full business meeting for one of your meetings, and second meeting make it quick with business that needs to be taken care of and then have fun!
+A goal of ours is for each Bethel to try to have a fun event each month (game night, bowling, movie night, etc.) and invite friends to come to help promote our organization.
+Have a full business meeting for one of your meetings, and make the second meeting quick with business that needs to be taken care of before having fun!

-We would also like to know if you have any other fun events, initiations, etc through out the year to come be a part of.
+We would also like to know if you have any other fun events, Membership ceremonies, etc. through out the coming year that we can be a part of.

-Here is the copy of the schedule of events for our year:
+Here is the current schedule of events for our year:

 October 4, 2025-Bethel #48/#19- Grand Visit in Green River